Anoncheg1/emacs-configs/README.md

 - one key for fill-paragraph, add dot at the end and capitalize.
 - smart commet with M-; for last line in Elisp to drop ))) to the next line
 - in org-mode *asd* make * less visible
+- create package to monitor proxy status, analyse everything about proxy in Emacs.

 # bashrc